karpathy/karpathy.github.io/nntutorial.md

 var out_new = forwardMultiplyGate(x, y); // -5.87.
 Higher output!
 Nice.
 ```

+To compute the gradient we went from forwarding the circuit hundreds of times (Strategy #1) to forwarding it only on order of number of times twice the number of inputs (Strategy #2), to forwarding it a single time!
+And it gets EVEN better, since the more expensive strategies (#1 and #2) only give an approximation of the gradient, while #3 (the fastest one by far) gives you the *exact* gradient.
+No approximations.
+The only downside is that you should be comfortable with some calculus 101.

 Lets recap what have we learned:

-- We are given a circuit, some inputs and compute an output value.
-We are then interested in tweaking the inputs slightly to make the output higher.
+- INPUT: We are given a circuit, some inputs and compute an output value.
+- OUTPUT: We are then interested finding small changes to each input (independently) that would make the output higher.
-- One silly way is to **randomly search** for small pertubations of the inputs and keep track of what gives the highest increase in output.
+- Strategy #1: One silly way is to **randomly search** for small pertubations of the inputs and keep track of what gives the highest increase in output.
-- We saw we can do much better by computing the gradient.
+- Strategy #2: We saw we can do much better by computing the gradient.
 Regardless of how complicated the circuit is, the **numerical gradient** is very simple (but relatively expensive) to compute.
 We compute it by *probing* the circuit's output value as we tweak the inputs one at a time.
-- In the end, we saw that we can be even more clever and analytically derive a direct expression to get the **analytic gradient**.
-It is identical to the numerical gradient and there is no need for any probing or input tweaking.
+- Strategy #3: In the end, we saw that we can be even more clever and analytically derive a direct expression to get the **analytic gradient**.
+It is identical to the numerical gradient, it is fastest by far, and there is no need for any tweaking.

+In practice by the way (and we will get to this once again later), all Neural Network libraries always compute the analytic gradient, but the correctness of the implementation is verified by comparing it to the numerical gradient.
+That's because the numerical gradient is very easy to evaluate (but can be a bit expensive to compute), while the analytic gradient can contain bugs at times, but is usually extremely efficient to compute.
+As we will see, evaluating the gradient (i.e. while doing *backprop*, or *backward pass*) will turn out to cost about as much as evaluating the *forward pass*.

 ### Recursive Case: Circuits with Multiple Gates

 But hold on, you say: *"The analytic gradient was trivial to derive for your super-simple expression.
 This is useless.
 What do I do when the expressions are much larger?
 Don't the equations get huge and complex very fast?"*.
 Good question.
 Yes the expressions get much more complex.
 No, this doesn't make it much harder.
-All we have to do is derive the analytic gradient for a few small expressions as I've shown above and there is a simple way of combining them in circuits with multiple gates.
+As we will see, every gate will be hanging out by itself, completely unaware of any details of the huge and complex circuit that it could be part of.
+It will only worry about its inputs and it will compute its local derivatives as seen in the previous section, except now there will be a single extra multiplication it will have to do.

+> A single extra multiplication will turn a single (useless gate) into a cog in complex machine that is an entire neural network.

-Lets get two gates involved with this next example:
+I should stop hyping it up now.
+I hope I've peaked your interest :).
+Lets drill down into details and get two gates involved with this next example:

 <div class="svgdiv">
 <svg width="500" height="150">